its-hrs/Calculator/README.md

 # Calculator
 I made this Calculator using html and css.
-Hope you guys like the design
+Hope you guys like the design.
+Tap this link to view: https://its-hrs.github.io/Calculator/calclator